jaredpar/jaredpar.github.io/_posts/2008-10-28-is-intptr-long-truncating.md

 This confirmed it is indeed truncating the value (and doing an overflow check to boot).
-But wait, mscorlib.dll is a processor specific DLL so perhaps this is just a 32 bit OS thing.??
+But wait, mscorlib.dll is a processor specific DLL so perhaps this is just a 32 bit OS thing.
 I switched over to a 64 bit machine, fired up Reflctor and found to my dismay that it had the exact same code.

-After a few minutes I thought to open up task manager and to my surprise reflector was running in a WoW64 bit process.??
-This meant it was still loading up the 32 bit version of mscorlib.dll.??
+After a few minutes I thought to open up task manager and to my surprise reflector was running in a WoW64 bit process.
+This meant it was still loading up the 32 bit version of mscorlib.dll.
 Next I fired up ildasm, loaded up a 64 bit mscorlib and confirmed that the code will not truncate on 64 bit machines.